 About Bed-it Marine Sealant Tape:

-After hundreds of requests for a high quality marine grade butyl tape I finally, through months and months of testing, landed on a tremendous formulation.
-Due to EPA regulation the good stuff from 30-40 years ago is long gone.
-To try and find a tape to survive the long term in the marine environment was not an easy task and took months of testing.
+After hundreds of requests for a high quality marine grade butyl tape I finally, through months and months of testing, developed a tremendous formulation.
+Due to EPA regulations the good stuff from 30-40 years ago is long gone.
+To try and find a tape, to survive the long term in the marine environment, was not an easy task so I had to develop my own formulation.
 After months and months going back and forth with my lab we finally landed on one.
 Bed-It Tape is gray in color, 1/16" thick and 1/2" wide and comes in a 50' roll.
 It is the perfect consistency & width for bedding deck hardware.

-All the proceeds from the sale of Bed-It Tape get rolled back into the free "How To" articles posted on my site.
+All the proceeds from the sale of Bed-It Tape get rolled back into the free "How To" articles posted on this site.

 Please be patient.
 I will ship as fast as I can and reply to inquiries as soon as possible as I want you to be a happy customer!
 Normally I ship out within 24 hours M-F and I even occasionally ship out on Saturdays.